 Groundwater and surface water supplies, including water imports serving municipal areas, in the Napa Valley Subbasin are dependent on population trends and land uses and their associated water demands.
 Long-term conditions in the Napa Valley Subbasin during the 1988 to 2015 base period (e.g., Basin Analysis Report study period) have been marked by stable land uses and stable supplies of imported surface water.
 While most of the population in the Subbasin lives in the four incorporated municipalities (Cities of Napa, St. Helena, Calistoga, and Town of Yountville), the majority of the land is outside the municipalities and used for agriculture.
-Municipal water use for the entire Valley was 16,655 AFY in 1988 and 14,729 AFY in 2015 (i.e., an average of 18,700 acre-feet per year (AFY)) over the 1988 to 2015 study period).
+Municipal water use in the Subbasin has ranged from a low of 14,700 acre-feet per year (AFY) in 2015 to a high of 20,400 AFY in 2002.
+Average annual municipal use in the Subbasin was 17,300 AFY over the 1988 to 2015 study period.
 The majority of this water is provided by reservoirs, increasing amounts of imported State Water Project water, and to a much smaller extent groundwater.
 Over the 28-year base period, water uses in the unincorporated part of the Subbasin have increased from about 4,000 AFY to about 5,000 AFY, and are mostly supplied by groundwater.

 Agricultural water supplies include groundwater pumped from the Subbasin, recycled water, surface water diverted from the Napa River system within the Subbasin, and surface water diverted from the Subbasin watershed (i.e., hillside areas).
-On average, the rate of total water use (surface water and groundwater) by agriculture within the Subbasin has decreased slightly from approximately 18,000 AFY in 1988 to approximately 16,000 AFY in 2015.
+On average, the rate of total water use (surface water and groundwater) by agriculture within the Subbasin has decreased slightly from approximately 18,000 AFY between 1988 and 1991 to approximately 16,000 AFY between 2012 and 2015.
 With variations in the water supply mix on a year-to-year basis, surface water use has decreased by about 8,900 AFY, while groundwater utilization has increased by about 7,400 AFY over the same period.
 These changes are affected by a number of factors, including increases from new and expanded wineries and vineyards, balanced against greatly improved conservation practices and decreased residential population in the unincorporated areas.
 The analysis includes estimated additional groundwater needs for wineries and vineyards looking forward through 2025, based upon the past five years of development proposals within the Subbasin.